 According to a 2019 report from the McKinsey Global Institute, lifelong learning programs play a key role in connecting workers with new opportunities, supporting career changers, and helping specialized practitioners adapt to evolving technologies.
-And higher education enrollments show that adult learners are jumping at the opportunity, as the fall 2019 term welcomed approximately 7.4 million new college students over the age of 25 (source: National Center for Education Statistics).
+And higher education enrollments show that adult learners are jumping at the opportunity.

 But adult learners often have busy lives to match their big ambitions, balancing family life and full- or part-time employment with their academic pursuits.
 Balancing work and family with Ivy League courses takes perseverance and determination, as current Penn LPS Online students can tell you: in addition to the academic challenge, many Penn LPS Online courses are offered on an accelerated 8-week schedule rather than a standard 16-week university schedule.
 “Anytime you're returning to college as an adult, it's going to be a bit more of a challenge because you have different responsibilities then you did when you were 18 years old,” says Briana Tyson, who is taking online courses toward her Bachelor of Applied Arts and Sciences (BAAS).
 Briana also works full-time as a senior research coordinator for the School of Engineering and Applied Science at Penn and a courtside server for the Philadelphia 76ers.

-If you’re starting your online learning journey and wondering whether you can balance online courses with working full-time, Penn LPS Online students have great advice.
+If you’re starting your online learning journey during these uncertain times and wondering whether you can balance online courses with working full-time, Penn LPS Online students have great advice.

 Read the syllabus